 CBID students also complete core coursework that pertains to the identification of local and global health needs, the development of biomedical devices, and federal regulations for the biotech industry.
 While the classroom-based component is reduced in favor of more hands-on medical device innovation, students still benefit from the guidance of Johns Hopkins University’s esteemed bioengineering faculty.

-The CBID graduate school for bioengineering accepts online applications until January 5.
+The CBID graduate school for bioengineering accepts online applications through December 31.
 An undergraduate degree in pre-med or engineering is not a requirement, although applicants must be able to demonstrate their ability to participate in upper-level bioengineering coursework and contribute a unique perspective to their design team.